 It is difficult to get close to gaur in their natural habitat because of their nocturnal habits, but these patterns have changed for the urban dwellers.
 Herds of gaur can be found wandering through the marketplace, and once even at the Kodai bus stand, where a woman was reportedly attacked.
 In another incident in 2019, Jebbaraj from the village of Vilpatti was gored to death in his garden.
 This is rare, for bison attack only when they perceive a threat, especially to their calves.

 Kodaikanal is surrounded by reserve forest, the habitat of many wildlife species.
 The sholas (tropical montane forests) and grasslands that cover the Western Ghats share a symbiotic relationship, which includes the wild creatures that inhabit these areas.
 With the introduction of commercial forestry during the Raj, invasive species like wattle and eucalyptus slowly decimated the grasslands that are the feeding ground of the gaur.
-With the decline in poaching due to stricter protection for wildlife species, and in the absence of their natural predators (tigers), their population has steadily increased.
+With the decline in poaching due to stricter protection for wildlife species, and in the absence of natural predators (tigers), the population has steadily increased.
 This is what is widely believed to have caused the gaur migration to towns, but this makes little sense.
 If, as many speculate, they are in search of food and water, urban spaces have little to offer.
 The areas around town have slim pickings, with only small farms, backyards, and overgrown disused land for grazing.

 Janani Krishnamurthy, a member of the State Board for Wildlife in the Tamil Nadu Forest Department and the managing trustee of Kodaikanal’s Society for Prevention of Cruelty to Animals (SPCA), says, ‘It is obvious the gaur are attracted to something in the town area.
 As tourism has boomed, the mounds of garbage thrown by tourists and food waste from hotels have been an easy source of sustenance that they seem to have become addicted to—gaur have a liking for salt.’
 Janani says the Forestry Board has placed salt pans and built check dams to encourage them to stay in the forests, but the ‘junk food’ available in human settlements is as addictive (and damaging) to the gaur as it is to humans.
 The younger generation of bison calves, she adds, have never experienced life in the grasslands.

 The greens across the clubhouse are surrounded by sholas that stretch out to Berijam Lake and beyond.
-The herds that roam this verdant stretch are luckier than most—streams run through the lush greens interspersed with thickets of shola trees, and the animals are assured of food and water with access to acres of land uninterrupted by humans.
+The herds that roam this verdant stretch are luckier than most—streams run through the lush landscape interspersed with thickets of shola trees.
+Here, the animals are assured of food and water with access to acres of land uninterrupted by humans.
 Unlike the other gaur across town that seem a bit lost, these herds walk all over the course confidently, even on the far end, where the humans toss balls in the air and often into little holes.
 If I were an urban bison, this is where I would choose to live.

 Vasumati Balakrishnan, an avid golfer, says the large herds of gaur that live around Kodaikanal’s Golf Course mostly ignore the presence of humans.
 On one occasion her group of golfers watched two males locking horns.
 ‘The pair were oblivious to us as they rutted, making deep grooves in the ground, not far from where we stood.
 Most golfers navigate their way around the animals, stop when they come too close, or even vacate the grounds if it is unsafe, which is rare.
 But there is the occasional incident when a bison takes us by surprise.’

 Manjula Alagannan, a former resident, says her brother, Nanda, was chased up a tree on the golf course, and in another instance she and her husband had to flee from a herd with calves; on both occasions, it was probably their dogs that provoked the gaur.
-They escaped without incident, but others have not been as lucky and have died in bison attacks.
+They escaped without incident, but others have not been as lucky and have been killed in bison attacks.

 Vijay Kumar, a naturalist and trekking guide who moved to Kodaikanal in 1986 and launched Trails and Tracks, remembers the vast stretches of grassland around Pillar Rocks and Gundar Falls—perfect grazing land for bison.
 ‘There were herds of 30 to 40 bison found all over the sholas; now, the herds are smaller and scattered.
 Wattle and pine forests have spread slowly into the grasslands, destroying the fragile ecosystem, though there are some areas where shola trees have pushed back successfully.
 This is rare, though, and even attempts by the Forest Department at clearing wattle have mostly proved to be unsuccessful, as the hardier eupatorium have rapidly invaded the vacant space.’